atulkamath/amazon-clone-with-shopify/README.md

 # Atul Kamath's Amazon Clone

 This is a clone I created in my spare time while working alongside my internship.
-It leverages the NextJs Commerce for a complete e-commerce experience and is stylised with TailwindCSS.
+It leverages NextJs Commerce for a complete e-commerce experience and is stylised with TailwindCSS.
 I opted for Shopify as a headless e-commerce SaaS.

 It includes: